caltechlibrary/t2t3_dataset_web_apps/presentation2.md

   - Is an increase in complexity worth supporting the common case?
   - Do we drop the common case for unique element and build in a index_recipes function?

-**Before picking a path review our existing codebase against our constraints**
+**Before picking a path review our existing code base against our constraints**

 # Part 2.4: Think about the innerHTML, look at `index_recipes.js`